nicklalone/CIST_2500/11_CHI_Square/Day2.md

-Today, we have 2 goals:
+Today, we have a few goals but will mostly concentrate on doing the homework.
+I'll leave the previous semester's tutorial data in here.
+In that class, we did the following:
 1. Import, Refactor, Filter, and take some steps to clean data in R itself.
 1. Once imported, we need to perform a few CHI-Square Tests in R, Append Crammer's V, and export those results to a csv so we can write up a report.